jobe0900/exjobb/config/README.md

 Configuration about the vehicle to route through the topology.
 Information might be needed to take restrictions in account.

 - **"category"**:
-    - *name* of OSM catagory of the vehicle.
+    - *name* of OSM category of the vehicle.
 [OSM Access](http://wiki.openstreetmap.org/wiki/Key:access).
 (E.g. "motorcar").
 Definition of the category must state dimensions as below.
 - **_"category_name"_**:
     - *height* of vehicle in meters.
     - *length* of vehicle in meters.